cloudnativegeo/cloudnativegeo.org/content/blog/20230906-mastering-cng-scott.md

 In 2003, I introduced the embarrassingly general sierra snow graphic using data from [CDEC](https://cdec.water.ca.gov/) and [SnoTEL](https://www.nrcs.usda.gov/wps/portal/wcc/home/quicklinks/imap).
 Ironically, 2003 was the first year the [Snow Data Assimilation System (SNODAS)](https://nsidc.org/data/g02158/versions/1) was modeled, which eventually became my go-to source for snow data.
 That beginning led to the addition of climate, weather, wildfires, fauna and other data over the next 20 years (and counting).

-{{< img src="images/20230906-PCT-snow-conditions-map-comparison.png"  alt="Map showing the 2006 and 2009 comparison of Pacific Crest Trail Snow Conditions Map" caption="Comparison of the Pacific Crest Trail Snow Conditions Maps: 2006 (left) vs. 2023 (right)." >}}
+{{< img src="images/20230906-PCT-snow-conditions-map-comparison.png"  alt="Map showing the 2006 and 2009 comparison of Pacific Crest Trail Snow Conditions Map" caption="Comparison of the Pacific Crest Trail Snow Conditions Maps: 2006 (left) vs. 2023 (right)" >}}

 Catering to the specific needs of the hiking community is the easy part: I just have to listen.
 The hiking community asks the questions that I may or may not have asked myself.
 The difficult (and fun) part is creating answers for the community expressed in numerous iterations of web/print maps, data books, tables, and charts.